ouankou/config/README.md

-# vimrc
+# Config

-My bash and vim configuration.
+Some shell scripts and system configurations.

 # Guide
 Put the SSH key in `.ssh` folder.